faxmachine19/Classwork/README.md

 Graduate introduction to data science.
 Contains two projects - A tutorial for the Shiny package for R as well as an example project; and five ggplot graphs and analysis for data from FiveThirtyEight.

+### MATH 688

+Graduate seminar class.
+Contains two projects - a group project for the Society of Actuaries 2025 Case Study Contest; and an independent research project on forecasting enrollment rates for the University System of Maryland.

 ## UMD

 Graduated with Bachelor's in Mathematics and Computer Science in Spring 2024.